Somerset Circle

 The aptly named Somerset Circle is an 88-mile, mostly traffic-free circuit linking Bristol, Bath, the Mendip Hills, the Somerset Levels and the coast.
 Over two-thirds (about 50 miles) of this potential route has already been completed and includes the Strawberry Line, Colliers Way, the Two Tunnels Greenway, the Bristol & Bath Railway Path, and the River Avon Trail.

-The second map is the Komoot version for cyclists, which you can use on your smartphone to navigate the route.
-Komoot’s basic version is free, but you do need to sign up to navigate the route, as with most other apps.
-If you want to use your own navigation app, you can download the GPX file below.
+The map on this page is the Komoot version for cyclists, which you can use on your smartphone to navigate the route.
+From 2026, the Komoot’s basic version is not free, so if that doesn’t work for you and you wish to use your own navigation app, you can download the GPX file below.

-A Komoot map for hikers, with some subtle differences to avoid roads, is under development.
+A Komoot map for hikers is under development.

 Komoot Cyclist’s Navigation Map